jasoncheng7115/it-scripts/jt_log_analyzer/README_EN.md

 ## Project Overview
 `jt_log_analyzer.py` is written in Python, designed for IT professionals to conveniently analyze logs in a terminal interface.
 It supports custom time interval statistics and provides output in both terminal display and CSV format.
 Particularly suitable for analyzing large log files and identifying event trends.

+In addition to the features mentioned above, the tool also supports real-time monitoring mode.
+When this mode is enabled, after the initial log file analysis is completed, the program continues to monitor file changes.
+If new log entries are detected, the text-based bar charts will update in real-time to reflect these changes.

 ![realtime1.gif](https://github.com/jasoncheng7115/it-scripts/blob/master/jt_log_analyzer/realtime1.gif?raw=true)

 ## Key Features